cccbr/runningatower/content/_index.md

 ![Fotheringhay, Northamptonshire](fotheringhay_350.jpg)

 Welcome to *Running a Tower*.
 This online document, produced by the ***[Central Council Stewardship & Management Workgroup](../docs/glossary/#smwg)***, is aimed at the Tower Captain -- the person with overall responsibility for looking after all aspects of a tower.
-That may be an established Tower Captain, one just new to the job or someone wondering if thety should take it on.
+That may be an established Tower Captain, one just new to the job or someone wondering if they should take on the role.

 The aims of this document are:

-- To help you understand what requirements there are including statutory and legal
+- To help you understand what requirements there are including statutory and legal.
-- To help you make your tower an enjoyable place to be
+- To help you make your tower an enjoyable place to be.
-- To give you hints on how to run the tower
+- To give you hints on how to run the tower.

 ## Finding Your Way Round